Facility management: Accredited academics

 Facility management is supported with education, training, and professional qualifications often coordinated by FM institutes, universities, and associations.
 Degree programs exist at both undergraduate and post-graduate levels.
 Facility Management has been a recognised academic discipline since the 1990s.
 Initial FM research work in Europe started in universities in the UK, the Netherlands and the Nordic countries, where academies funded research centers and began to establish courses at Bachelors, Masters, and PhD levels.

 Early European FM research centers include the Centre for Facilities Management (CFM), founded in Glasgow in 1990; the Centre for People and Buildings at Delft University of Technology; and Metamorphose at the Norwegian University of Science and Technology.
 The University of Moratuwa Faculty of Architecture in Sri Lanka has offered a BSc. degree in Facilities Management since 2006.

 In 2018, 50 universities and research institutions were represented in EUROFM.
 The German Facility Management Association (GEFMA) has certified 16 FM study programs and courses at universities and universities of applied sciences in Germany.

 As of 2021, IFMA accredits university degree programs in the United States, Sri Lanka, South Korea, Singapore, Germany, Sweden, Hong Kong, Ireland, and the Netherlands.

-Role of the facilities manager

-Facilities managers (FMs) operate across business functions.
-The main priority of an FM is keeping people alive and safe.
-Facility managers need to operate at two levels:
+Facilities manager